 - Acquire a core body of knowledge relating to the influence of economic, political, and sociocultural factors on the international business arena

-- Achieve the ability to communicate and engage in diverse cultural settings through an immersive global experience and/or the study of a modern foreign language
+- Achieve the ability to communicate and engage in diverse cultural settings through an immersive global experience

 - Gain a global mindset that will allow the student to not only recognize and analyze important differences that occur when doing business internationally, but also have the ability to implement the proper tactics and strategies for dealing with these differences